 Ombudsman – An official who represents the interests of the public.

-Online Marketing – A set of tools and methodologies used for promoting products and services through the internet.
+Online Marketing (Digital Marketing) – A set of tools and methodologies used for promoting products and services through the internet.

 OPEX (operating expense) – The money that a business spends on a daily basis to keep going.

 Or Near Offer (ONO) – The term means that the seller would consider a lower offer, which need to be close to the asking price.

 Ore – A rock with metal or metal compounds in it.
 Ore refers to the rock, and not the metal.